WORKING WITH CHILDREN CHECKS

 Phone: 03 5923 1014

-PLEASE NOTE: If you have any concerns regarding the new WWCC requirements or your eligibility, please contact our Club Member Protection Officer (MPO), Sam Paynter, on 0413 531 888.
-All discussions will be strictly confidential.
+PLEASE NOTE: If you have any questions or concerns regarding WWCC requirements or your eligibility, please contact the Club’s Member Protection Officer.
+All discussions will remain confidential.

 FURTHER INFORMATION